 “As noted in yesterday’s Wall Street Journal article, too many investors are confused by the ’financial advisor’ title that brokers have used since the 1990s.
 Clear guidance about use of the title, ‘investment adviser’ and titles similar to it, together with direction on what constitutes personalized and impersonal advice from the SEC, will provide significant investor clarity without introducing new regulations or laws.
 These proposals seek to let the advisory industry do what it does and the brokerage industry likewise play its role without complexity, added compliance costs or reduced services for investors,” said Smith.
 “Importantly, it is a useful precursor to the SEC and DOL sorting out an effective uniform fiduciary duty for retirement and non-retirement accounts.”

 CFA Institute is the global association of investment professionals that sets the standard for professional excellence and credentials.
 The organization is a champion for ethical behavior in investment markets and a respected source of knowledge in the global financial community.
 Our aim is to create an environment where investors’ interests come first, markets function at their best, and economies grow.
-There are more than 150,000 CFA charterholders worldwide in 165+ countries and territories and 148 member societies.
-CFA Institute is based in Charlottesville, VA, USA and has seven offices worldwide.
+There are more than 150,000 CFA charterholders worldwide in 165+ countries and territories.
+CFA Institute has eight offices worldwide and there are 149 local member societies.
 For more information, visit www.cfainstitute.org or follow us on Twitter at @CFAInstitute and on Facebook.com/CFAInstitute.